i-Vertix/glpi-docs-user/source/modules/configuration/general/sql_replicas.rst

 GLPI can be configured to use replica databases in some cases to improve performance.

-This tab is only visible if the option has been enabled in the `system tab <system.html>`_.
+This tab is only visible if the option has been enabled in the :doc:`system tab <./system>`.

 .. image:: ../images/sql_replicas.png
    :align: center